stormkit-io/serverless/README.md

 This makes your function much more portable.
 The wrapper will take the incoming `event` and transform it into a Node.js `http.IncomingMessage` object.

+## For whom is this package targeted for?

+This repository is intended for users who care about portability.
+If you know you'll be using AWS Lambda and you don't need to make your code portable, then this package may be overengineering for your needs.
+If, however, you'd like to deploy your application to multiple providers, then this package can be helpful.

 ## Example usage

 ```js